Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Rub the inside of the artichoke with lemon to prevent it from turning brown.

-But you can keep more leaves if you prefer; trim them down with kitchen shears or kitchen scissors, then remove them once cooked.
+But you can keep more leaves if you prefer; trim them down with kitchen shears or scissors, then remove them once cooked.

-Next, cut off the stem, or part of it, leave a couple of inches or about 5 cm and peel it with a paring knife or vegetable peeler, removing the woodier part on the outside.
+Next, cut off the stem, or part of it, leave a couple of inches or about 5 cm, and peel it with a paring knife or vegetable peeler, removing the woodier part on the outside.

 At the same time, trim the bottom part of the artichoke.